hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 However, in terms of just listing files, a word of caution is necessary.
 It is emphasized that simply listing data file names as URIs is generally **not** sufficient for making a time series dataset accessible via HAPI.
 A file listing service is useful on its own in many contexts, but the intent of HAPI is to provide acces to the data content, not just URIs to data files.

-Note that a URI is more generic that a URL: all URLs are URIs, but there are other kinds of URIs that are not URLs.
-A URL is directly actionable and the content can be requested via HTTP, which essentially any client could be expected to do.
-But some URIs may use a scheme (or refer to a media type) that is not known to the client, and thus may only be actionable within specialized clients.
-It is important to note that all a generic HAPI client needs to do with URIs is to list them (or plot the strings on a timeline, etc.)

 URIs should follow the syntax outlines in [RFC 3986](https://www.rfc-editor.org/rfc/rfc3986).
 The basic pattern is:
 ```